jdlph/shortest-path-algorithms/README.md

 Three major goals are made to this project.

-1. Efficiency.
+1.	**Efficiency**.
 The examples are implemented towards the running speed required by enterprise-level applications.
-2. Minimum dependency with no compromise on performance.
+2.	**Minimum dependency with no compromise on performance**.
 Only facilities from the Python Standard Library are utilized.
 No any other third-party libraries.
 Portability is achieved simultaneously as the result of minimum dependency.
-3. Readability.
+3.	**Readability**.
 Implementations are made as close as the pseudo codes.